CheeseMuncher/Homework/Readme.md

 Given a Cart that contains
 - 2 * headphones from Apple, at 10 per unit
-- 1 * usb cable from Apple, at 4 per unit
+- 1 * USB cable from Apple, at 4 per unit
 - 1 * monitor from HP, at 100 per unit
 - 1 * laptop from Dell, at 1000 per unit

 Given these Products and associated Product Categories:
-- Headhphones: Accessory, Electronic, Audio
+- Headphones: Accessory, Electronic, Audio
 - USB cable: Accessory
 - Monitor: Electronic
 - Laptop: Electronic